Giant Eagle: Valu King and Good Cents

 In December 2008, Giant Eagle opened the rebranded Valu King supermarket in Eastlake, Ohio.
 The Valu King name dates back to the 1980s.
 The rebranded Valu King operated stores in Eastlake, Ravenna, and Brooklyn in Ohio and Johnstown and Erie in Pennsylvania, with the most recent store opened in May 2012.

 In 2012, Giant Eagle opened a new low-cost supermarket concept called Good Cents, located in Ross Township, Pennsylvania.
 The concept is similar to that of a Valu King, but carries a slightly larger product selection.
 Good Cents eventually replaced all rebranded Valu King as Giant Eagle's low-cost brand.

 Good Cents and Valu King both were no frills stores designed to compete with similar stores such as Aldi, Save-A-Lot, and Bottom Dollar Food.

-On February 25, 2015 (Wednesday), Giant Eagle announced it would close all the Good Cents stores by the end of March.
+On February 25, 2015, Giant Eagle announced it would close all the Good Cents stores by the end of March.
 It was looking for open spots at nearby Giant Eagle locations for displaced employees.

-On March 2, 2015 (Monday), all Good Cents stores were sold and closed.
+On March 2, 2015, all Good Cents stores were sold and closed.